argoproj/argo-cd/docs/operator-manual/user-management/index.md

     # for the 'localhost' (CLI) client to Dex.
 This field is optional.
 If omitted, the CLI will
     # use the same clientID as the Argo CD server
     cliClientID: vvvvwwwwxxxxyyyyzzzz

+    # PKCE authentication flow processes authorization flow from browser only - default false
+    # uses the clientID
+    # make sure the Identity Provider (IdP) is public and doesn't need clientSecret
+    # make sure the Identity Provider (IdP) has this redirect URI registered: https://argocd.example.com/pkce/verify
+    enablePKCEAuthentication: true
 ```

 !!! note